vrubovoy/debian-workstation/README.md

   ```

   With an empty root password the Debian installer sets up sudo already.
 - An amd64 machine.
-On other architectures the pinned Onefetch and VSCodium
+On other architectures the optional upstream releases
-  releases are skipped, and nothing else has been tested.
+  are not offered, and nothing else has been tested.

 ## Installation